fmrtl73/pxdocs/content/install-with-other/docker/standalone/px-developer.md

 **Important:**
 If you are using Compose.IO and the `kvdb` string ends with `[port]/v2/keys`, omit the `/v2/keys`.
 Before running the container, make sure you have saved off any data on the storage devices specified in the configuration.
 {{</info>}}

-Please also ensure "loggingurl:" is specified in `config.json`.
-It should either point to a valid lighthouse install endpoint or a dummy endpoint as shown above.
-This will enable all the stats to be published to monitoring frameworks like _Prometheus_:

 You can now start the Portworx container with the following command: